AlphaPentagon/alphapentagon/README.md

 ### Hi there, I'm Craig 👋

-- 🔭 I’m currently working on reviewing some basic Javascript.
+- 🔭 I’m currently learning about how to create React apps.
-- 🌱 I’m currently learning to become a Full Stack Developer as a new bootcamper with School of Code
+- 🌱 I’m on a journey to become a Full Stack Developer as a bootcamper with School of Code
 - 📫 How to reach me: Twitter: @cragglesummers Linkedin: https://www.linkedin.com/in/craig-summers-85231a34/
 - 😄 Pronouns: he/him